ArmSct/osticket-ticketing/README.md

 - IIS, PHP, MySQL for backend support

 ## Ticket 1: Online Banking System Outage
 From the end-user osTicket URL (http://localhost/osTicket) submit a ticket as karen (end-user) describing the issue.
+The issue, Users cannot access the online banking portal.
 ![mstsc_7eYbwQNmsG](https://github.com/user-attachments/assets/73985d6b-fd04-42a3-b896-932cf17423af)

 As a Help Desk Agent (John) change the SLA to "SEV-A" and update the Help Topic to "Report a Problem / Business Critical Outage".